arundaspr/E-commerce-Business-Intelligence-Dashboard/README.md

 ---

-### 5️⃣ Product Rating Analysis
+### 5️⃣ Rating Distribution Analysis
 - Identified:
-  - ⭐ Top 10 highest-rated products
+  - ⭐ Analyzed customer satisfaction at the order level, as reviews were captured per order rather than per product.
-  - ⚠️ Bottom 10 lowest-rated products
+  - ⚠️ Visualized the distribution of ratings to understand how customers rated their purchase experience overall.
-- Represented using bar and column charts
+- Represented using Clustered Column Chart

 ---